 EoLTs are not accepted or stored in large quantities (see Section 11).
 The risk of hot and dry weather increasing levels of combustion is offset by quick turnaround times from delivery to processing to dispatch.
-Loose tyres are stored in cages.
-Baled tyres are stored on an impermeable surface, in excess of 6 m from other wastes, vehicles or the boundary of the site.
+Tyres on site are stored within a tyre bund whilst they await dispatch for further processing.